kk7nc/RMDL/docs/index.rst

 Random Multimodel Deep Learning (RMDL):
 =======================================

 A new ensemble, deep learning approach for classification.
 Deep learning models have achieved state-of-the-art results across many domains.
 RMDL solves the problem of finding the best deep learning structure and architecture while simultaneously improving robustness and accuracy through ensembles of deep learning architectures.
-RDML can accept asinput a variety data to include text, video, images, and symbolic.
+RDML can accept as input a variety of data to include text, video, images, and symbolic.

 |RMDL|